pitmonticone/LeanProject/README.md

 ## Selected Projects Using this Template

+If you have used this template to create your own Lean project and would like to share it with the community, please consider opening a [PR](https://github.com/pitmonticone/LeanProject/pulls) to add your project to this list:

 - [Infinity Cosmos](https://github.com/emilyriehl/infinity-cosmos) by Emily Riehl et al.
 - [Analytic Number Theory Exponent Database](https://github.com/teorth/expdb) by Terence Tao et al.
 - [Equational Theories](https://github.com/teorth/equational_theories) led by Terence Tao.